 A dried out Christmas tree is unattractive.
 On the other hand, a properly-watered Christmas tree will retain its fresh appearance and will not, by itself, sustain combustion in the event of a fire.
 We recommend that you use a proper water stand and follow our ‘Storage and Preperation’ guidelines for a safe and healty Christmas Tree.

 Storage and preparation outdoors

 - When you bring your Christmas tree home, keep it in a cool place, if possible standing in water outdoors, until you are ready to set it up indoors.
 Shield it from the sun and any drying wind.
-A back-garden or patio will do fine.

 - When you buy a water stand, it’s a good idea to select one that is larger than the one that you think you might need.
 Remember that the butt of the tree will reduce its capacity by as much as 1 or 2 litres.

 - Before you bring the tree into your house, make a fresh saw-cut, straight across the stem, at least 3 cms above the “base”.
 To do this, put the tree lying on the ground and support the stem on a suitably firm low stool or other device.
 Use a small bushman or bow saw.
 This fresh cut allows the tree to take up water more easily when you stand it in the water stand indoors.
 Then, still keeping the tree lying on the ground, check that it fits comfortably into the water stand.
 You may need to trim off some of the lower branches before you are satisfied.

 - Take the water stand indoors and place it in the selected position.